Cognirobo/robotron/projectplan/2016_05_16_Hackday/readme.md

 * Programming
   - [x] set up Rassbrey PI and Arduino serial communication
   - [x] created a Python script to cummunicate
+  - [x] setup git for commandline in ubuntu 14.04 :-)

 * Pictures and clips
-  - [x] Upploaded some Images, we will see if this is working :-)
+  - [x] Upploaded some Images and clips